Monthly Archives: June 2001

 Nate’s Grade: B

-Lara Croft is a woman with bountiful resources… living in a lush mansion with wealth and family prestige.
-She’s an adventurer with a taste for action along the lines of the Raiders of the Lost Ark kind.
+Lara Croft is an adventurer with a taste for action along the lines of the Raiders of the Lost Ark kind.
 It seems that time is drawing close to a planetary alignment that occurs once every 5,000 years as they always do in movies.
 This alignment supposedly unleashes an ancient object that has the ability to alter time itself.
 Croft is drawn in by a secret society that wants a mysterious artifact she discovers in her property that can lead to the locations for the time altering device.
 Now Croft must step out and try and beat the big bad guy (Ian Glenn) to the chase and get to the device before he and his society get their grubby hands all over it.

 This is a movie that is light on characters yet at the same time has so many extraneous ones.
 The bad men are being led by fellow tomb raider Alex Cross (Daniel Craig), who also happens to be a former flame of Croft’s.
 Lara is saddled with a geeky computer whiz who just happens to be British, because he keeps spouting phrases like “blimey” and “bugger” all the freakin’ time.
 Croft also employs a butler, because, someone has to take care of that huge house.
 If this wasn’t enough the big bad employs an assortment of typical evil henchmen that are distinguishable by tattoos alone.
 Add on top of this heap the flashbacks Croft has of her long missing father Lord Croft (played by Jolie’s real father, Jon Voight).
 All of these dueling personalities clog the action and the pacing.

 Despite the attempt this video game turned into a movie feels exactly like a video game turned into a movie.
 It’s complete with some laughably atrocious dialogue (“You know what today is?”
 “The 15th.”
-“And that is never a good day.”), and despite the running time of an hour and a half feels like an eternity longer.
+“And that is never a good day.”), and despite the running time of an hour and a half, it feels like an eternity longer.
 Tomb Raider never gets off the ground even with the added push of some pretty good special effects.
 Jolie may have an action vehicle at her helm and that’s fine with me.
 Keep her.
 Just make sure to get rid of everyone else.
-Oh, and I will be buying the electronica induced soundtrack.

 Nate’s Grade: D